tjFogarty/tj.ie-archived/content/about/_index.md

 I enjoy work­ing with JavaScript (React and Vue), Node, PHP (Craft CMS, Word­Press, Lar­avel, Expres­sio­nEngine), and CSS (Sass, Less, good ‘ol vanil­la CSS).
 Spend­ing all these years work­ing with such fun tech­nolo­gies reminds me that just because you can do it, def­i­nite­ly means you should.

-In my spare time I listen to music, read, try to figure out that bug that's been haunting me, and waking a 4am with a solution from the fever dream that destroyed me.
+In my spare time I listen to music, read, try to figure out that bug that's been haunting me, and waking at 4am with a solution from the fever dream that destroyed me.

 You can find me at the links below: